 The British & Irish Lions are one of the most successful and oldest touring teams in the world, with rich history dating back to the 19th century when the touring tradition began.
 In 1888 - after a gruelling 46 days of sailing - Captain Robert Sneddon led his 22-man squad, drawing players from England, Scotland and Wales, on a 249-day-long tour of Australia & New Zealand.
 The tour kicked off in Otago, and the British Lions played 35 matches altogether, against provincial, city and academic teams.
 Impressively, they won 27 of these matches.

-The RFU was to brand the 21-man team as the English Rugby Football Team, however, the squad contained four Scotsmen including captain and winger Bill Maclagan an Edinburgh Born stockbroker who played 13 seasons of international rugby accumulating 25 caps for his country.
-Maclagan has since been recognised by the IRB Hall of Fame for his early contributions to the sport.
-Maclagan saw that they were dubbed the British Isles.
-They took part in 20 matches including which saw the first inclusion Test matches.
-The Lions first test match took place at Port Elizabeth Cricket ground in front of 6000 and was won 4-0 by the touring side.
+The first Test series took place in 1891 after the Lions were invited to South Africa by the Western province union with expenses paid for by prime minister Cecil Rhodes.
+The RFU would brand the 21-man team as the English Rugby Football Team, however, the squad contained four Scotsmen including captain and winger Bill Maclagan, an Edinburgh-born stockbroker who accumulated 25 caps for his country and has since been named in the World Rugby Hall of Fame for his early contributions to the sport.
+Maclagan saw that the squad was dubbed the British Isles.
+They took part in 20 matches in South Africa, including the first Test matches.
+The Lions first test match took place at Port Elizabeth Cricket Ground in front of 6000 fans and was won 4-0 by the touring side.